sauve-j/soc-analyst-blog/content/about.md

 ShowReadingTime: false
 ---

-SOC Analyst focused on threat detection, investigation, and incident response.
+Currently finishing a cyberinvestigation college diploma & preparing for the INE eSOC & eJPT certifications.
+Very hungry to work in the field.

 This blog documents my hands-on work in a home lab environment running Elastic SIEM, Elastic Defend, Velociraptor, Sysmon, and Auditd across Windows and Linux endpoints.
 Each post walks through a real investigation.
 From alert triage to root cause analysis.
+I will also document some offensive operations to better understand offensive methodology to be a better SOC analyst.

-Currently finishing a cyberinvestigation college degree & preparing for the INE eSOC & eJPT certifications.
+Everything in this blog is my own work.
+The lab, the investigations, the writeups.
+I built everything from scratch and documented as I go.

 Portfolio: [github.com/sauve-j/soc-portfolio](https://github.com/sauve-j/soc-portfolio)